 A fun way to use that favorite worn out sweater is to fashion it into a pillow.
-This guide is about making a sweater pillow
+This page is about making a sweater pillow

 Don't throw out those sweaters that no longer fit; instead, recycle them by creating throw pillows.
 This is a quick and simple craft.

 Approximate Time: about 45 minutes